MattWindsor91/baps3-spec/comms/internal/feature-playstop.md

 ## Conflicts

-`PlayStop` may conflict with any other playback control sets.
+`PlayStop` may conflict with any other playback control sets, and conflicts with any other feature providing an _initial file-loaded state_.

 ## States